mathrunet/flutter_masamune/packages/masamune_model_tidb/README.md

 database/<database>/<table>/<document_id>
 ```

-The adapter first requests a scoped token from `/tidb/token`.
-If rules allow
-direct access, the response contains the TiDB host, database, username, and a
-short-lived JWT.
-The JWT is used as the TiDB password for `tidb_auth_token`.
-If direct access is not allowed, or the platform cannot open a direct TCP
-connection, the adapter falls back to the Workers CRUD endpoint.
+The adapter sends all reads and writes to the Workers CRUD endpoint.
+It does not

-Flutter Web uses the Workers endpoint because direct MySQL/TiDB TCP connections
+open direct MySQL/TiDB TCP connections from Flutter clients.
-are not available in browsers.

 # Katana CLI